- Defined Terms

-3.4 Whilst every effort is made to describe the performance we cannot guarantee that your personal expectations from a performer or a performance will be met.
+3.4 Whilst every effort is made to describe the performance, we cannot guarantee that your personal expectations from a performer or a performance will be met.
 This is because personal expectations and tastes are infinitely variable.
 Further, Neath Port Talbot Theatres cannot guarantee that the language, conduct or appearance of any performer will not offend you.
-We will provide an age guideline on most performances to ensure that the performance is appropriate to you and your party and to ensure that the artist is comfortable performing, if you are unsure of the age guidelines please ask when booking.
+We will provide an age guideline on certain performances to ensure that the performance is appropriate to you and your party and to ensure that the artist is comfortable performing, if you are unsure of the age guidelines please ask when booking.
 You are advised to make enquiries at the Box Office before purchasing a ticket if you have any concerns about the nature of a performance.
 We will adhere to all film certification recommended by the BBFC for all cinema screenings, proof of age may be required when purchasing tickets or entering the cinema.

-3.5 Possession of a valid ticket authorises admission of the holder to the auditorium immediately before the performance begins but once the performance has begun the following applies.
+3.5 Possession of a valid ticket authorises admission of the holder to the auditoriums immediately before the performance/ event begins but once the performance/ event has begun the following applies.
 To avoid disturbing the audience and performers, latecomers will not be allowed access to the auditorium until a suitable point in the performance determined by the front of house staff.
 Late comers may be requested to sit in the most accessible seats available until the interval.

-3.6 Your mobile phone’s ring facility must be switched off when inside the auditorium.
-Similarly, you must not speak into a mobile phone whilst in the auditorium.
-In an emergency you must speak into a mobile phone outside the auditorium.
+3.6 Your mobile phone’s ring facility must be switched off when inside the auditoriums.
+Similarly, you must not speak into a mobile phone whilst in the auditoriums.
+In an emergency you must speak into a mobile phone outside the auditoriums.

 3.7 Smoking of any kind including that of e-cigarettes is not permitted inside Neath Port Talbot Theatres.

-3.8 Any complaints in relation to the performance, venue (e.g. temperature, cleanliness etc), other audience members should be made to a member of theatre staff promptly, prior to or during the performance in order for the problem to be resolved promptly.
+3.8 Any complaints in relation to the performance/ event, venue (e.g. temperature, cleanliness etc), other audience members should be made to a member of theatre staff promptly, prior to or during the performance in order for the problem to be resolved promptly.

 3.9 The making of recordings and photography without written authorised consent within the auditorium, with or without a flash, is strictly forbidden.